Frank-Gu-Lab/AERIS/AERIS_opentrons_workflow_control/README.md

 (2) Open the notebook and run all cells that import hardware and libraries, as well as all cells within the functions and classes section.
 This process will home the OT-2 gantry, and set up all defaults.
 - NOTE: if you want to change your deck layout, make sure to change the locations within the code.
 - The code is currently setup for manual cleaning.
-If you would like to automated cleaning uncomment the `clean(...)` function(s) within `caber_run_iter_visc_autocam(...)` before running these cells.
+If you would like to automate cleaning, uncomment the `clean(...)` function(s) within `caber_run_iter_visc_autocam(...)` before running these cells.
 Make sure you also change the sponge pad location to reflect the sponge you want to use.

 (3) Perform a positional calibration to ensure your top and bottom plates are aligned and centered on the x and y axis, and such that the two plates just begin to touch.
 Tip: place a Kimwipe between the two plates when calibrating in the z direction.
-The point at which the two plates touch would be the point at which you feel resistance when trying to move the from side to side.
+The point at which the two plates touch would be the point at which you feel resistance when trying to move the Kimwipe from side to side.

 Once you are happy with the alignment, test that positioning is consistent across three separate top plates.
 If you feel positioning is off, perform the calibration again and repeat.
 When satisfied with the calibration, you can perform the experiments